-ISO aims to seek better addition for the ISO 9001 standard.
+ISO aims to seek a better addition to the ISO 9001 standard.
 It wants the standard to magnify into new industries and be more user-friendly.

-The degree of change will depend on the effectiveness and maturity of the current management system of an organisation.
-The organisational practices and structure should be considered, too.
+The degree of change will depend on the effectiveness and maturity of the current management system of an organization.
+The organizational practices and structure should be considered, too.

-Hence, an organisation is urged to conduct an impact assessment to recognise time implications and realistic resource.
+Hence, an organization is urged to conduct an impact assessment to recognize time implications and realistic resources.

 How Can a Certified Organisation Prepare for the Transition to the Revised Standard?